darrelclute/darrelclute.github.io/data/pages/resume.rst

     * Encourage the adoption of Infrastructure as Code and Agile Operations methods, procedures, and tools, across functional groups.

+    * Implement and maintain server infrastructure supporting network operations, including:

+        * SaltStack for configuration management.

+        * Git for version control of configuration management data.

+    * Utilize configuration management for network supporting server infrastructure to automate the deployment of proxy white listing.

 07/2010 |--| 01/2011 |---| Consumers Energy One Energy Plaza Drive, Jackson Michigan